Frequently Asked Questions – Layoffs and Unemployment Compensation in ME

 Q. If I furlough or lay off my employees, do I have to pay them accrued unused vacation time?

 It depends on your policy.
-Under Maine law, an employee must be paid for accrued unused vacation time upon termination unless it is specifically excluded in the employer’s policy.
+Under ME law, an employee must be paid for accrued unused vacation time upon termination unless it is specifically excluded in the employer’s policy.

 Q. Do I have to treat all employees uniformly regarding reducing hours, furlough, and layoffs?